kalabakas1/MPE/Documentation/BlackFriday2019.md

 > Use CI/CD in some format.
 When thats running you should be able to configure new frontend web-servers within hours.

 And... thats sort of a lie.
-Because we are dealing with a customer that likes images to create their content, and that is actually okay - but if you access the CMS administration directly through the proxy and uploads the images to a random web-server, then you are not guaranteed to hit that server when a client request the server.
+Because we are dealing with a customer that likes images to create their content, and that is actually okay - but if you access the CMS administration directly through the proxy and uploads the images to a random web-server, then you are not guaranteed to hit that server when a client request the image for rendering.

 So the task were defined, setup a dedicated content domain the editors can access on the worker server.
 Here they should upload the images.
 After that create a separate image domain site serving all these content images piped through the CDN to make sure it is cached properly.
 When that is done, we should just convert all the existing content data to reference the new domain - which were by the way stored in different formats...
 Happy times...
 SQL FTW...